TrueBitFoundation/example-app/README.md

 # Installation

 Make sure you already have `solc` installed and an Ethereum node on port 8545.
+You will also need browserify.

 ```
 npm i